matter-labs/zksync-web-era-docs/docs/dev/README.md

 # Introduction to zkSync for Developers

 zkSync is built on ZK Rollup architecture.
 ZK Rollup is a Layer 2 scaling solution in which all funds are held by a smart contract on the mainchain, while computation and storage are performed off-chain.
-The validity of all the transactions is secured by zero-knowledge proofs, which are verified on the smart contract.
+The validity of all the transactions is secured by zero-knowledge proofs, which are verified by the smart contract.
 All of this enables building a trustless protocol, secured by Ethereum, but with much lower fees.

-zkSync 2.0 is the new version of the protocol, which is the first zkRollup to natively support Solidity smart contract development.
+zkSync 2.0 is the new version of the protocol, which is the first ZK Rollup to natively support Solidity smart contract development.

 - Want to start building right now?
 Head over to the [quickstart guide](#developer-quickstart).
 - New to rollups and want to learn more?
 Here is the [zkSync basics guide](#zksync-basics).